Alfresco/docs-alfresco/process-services/latest/develop/dev-ext.md

 It has one method `configureGlobal` which is called instead of the default logic.
 It sets up either database-backed or LDAP-backed authentication if an instance implementing this interface is found on the classpath.

-Building further on the example in [Example implementation]({% link process-services/latest/config/index.md %}#external-identity-management-ldapactive-directory), use the `users.txt` file, in combination with the `FileSyncService`, so that the application uses the user information in the file to execute authentication.
+Building further on the [Example implementation](#customidmexampleimpl), use the `users.txt` file, in combination with the `FileSyncService`, so that the application uses the user information in the file to execute authentication.

 Spring Security (which is used as underlying framework for security) expects an implementation of the `org.springframework.security.authentication.AuthenticationProvider` to execute the actual authentication logic.